Derivation of the robustness from the concurrence: Introduction

-So, the efficiency of the implementation of the above-mentioned processes depends on the degree of entanglement in a system.
-Therefore, it is necessary to quantify the value of the entanglement of a particular quantum state.
-For this purpose, different measures of entanglement were proposed.
+For finding the quantitative distinction between the entangled and disentangled states the different measures of entanglement were proposed.
 The most basic measure for the bipartite system is called the entanglement of formation, which is defined as follows \cite{bennet19961}

 This is the average entanglement of the pure states $\vert\psi_i\rangle$ of the decomposition minimized over all decompositions of mixed states $\rho$ with probabilities $p_i$, which satisfies condition $\sum_ip_i=1$.
 Here the entanglement of the pure state is defined as an entropy of either of the two subsystem $A$ and $B$ \cite{bennet19962,popescu1997}